mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 Sungrow SH Integration for Home Assistant for SH3.6RS, SH4.6RS, SH5.0RS, SH5.0RT, SH6.0RS, SH8.0RT, SH6.0RT, SH10RT
 SH5K-20, SH3K6, SH4K6, SH5K-V13, SH5K-30.

-**A native LAN port of the inverter is required - the WiNet LAN is not working!**
+**A native LAN port of the inverter is required - the WiNet LAN is not fully working! **

 Tested with my **Sungrow SH10.RT** Inverter and a **PylonTech Force H1 battery**, **Home Assistant 2022.12 (current version)**.

 **Very important note - topmost known issue**

-Recent sungrow invertes come with the WiNet port, a Dongle for WLAN access.
-Altough the dongle has an Ethernet port, modbus is not working with this port.
+Recent sungrow invertes come with the WiNet port, a Dongle for WLAN access / LAN interconnection.
+Altough the dongle has an Ethernet port, modbus is not working properly with this port.
+Some modbus registers are working, some not.

 **ALWAYS USE THE inverter's LAN port, NOT the WiNet port!**

 Most of the issues related to unstable modbus connections or erronoeous values (e.g., grid frequency has divisor 0.01 and not 0.1 as documented) are caused by using the WiNet port.
-Apparently Sungrow is working on this, but at the moment (January 2023), the WiNet modbus is not usable.
+Apparently Sungrow is working on this, but at the moment (January 2023), the WiNet modbus is not fully usable.
+Unfortunately, there is no way to circumvent this issues.
+If you have one ETH port at your inverter, the integration should work.
+Otherwise, it won't work or you have to live with some limitations (depending on the hard- and firmware configurations)